Navigation

 • losing too much potassium or sodium, which can cause muscle weakness and cramps

 Diuretics can sometimes affect other medical conditions you may have.
 If you have gout, some diuretics can make your symptoms worse.
-If you have diabetes, they can make your blood sugar level higher.
+If you have diabetes , they can make your blood sugar level higher.

-Taking diuretics can also make you dehydrated, which means you don’t have enough water in your body.
-Your doctor can advise you about how much fluid to drink.
-You should contact your doctor if you feel thirsty, lightheaded or dizzy while on diuretics.
+Contact your doctor if you feel thirsty, lightheaded or dizzy while on diuretics.
 These may be signs of dehydration.
 If you have diarrhoea and vomiting, you may need to stop taking your diuretic for one to two days.
-This will help you avoid dehydration.
+This will help to stop you becoming dehydrated.
 If your symptoms go on for more than two days, contact your GP.

-In very hot weather, or if you travel to a hot country, you’re more at risk of dehydration.
+In very hot weather or if you travel to a hot country, you’re more at risk of dehydration.
 Monitor the colour of your pee to give you an idea of how hydrated you are.
 But if you’re on high doses of diuretics, you may also need to talk to your GP.

 Check-ups